insafhamdi/Car-Insurance/README.md

 Random Forest

 ## Results
-The models' performances are summarized as follows:
+The models performances are summarized as follows:

 - Logistic Regression: Accuracy = 0.7307